clst/YouTubePlaylistAutoplayDisable/README.md

 **Why won't it stay OFF?!?**

 This userscript will turn playlist autoplay off with every state change.
+Tested with
-Tested only in Tampermonkey and with Chrome/Blink/Sleipnir
+*  Tampermonkey and Chrome/Blink/Sleipnir
+*  Greasemonkey and FireFox

 does not rely on jQuery or any other JS Libraries.
 Just pure ECMAScript.